Fact-checked by the onlinepaydaynews.com editorial team

 BNPL Credit Reporting Requirements

-The 2026 rule also requires BNPL providers to report payment data to the three major credit bureaus — Equifax, Experian, and TransUnion.
+The 2026 rule also requires BNPL providers to report payment data to the three major credit bureaus: Equifax, Experian, and TransUnion.
 Borrowers now have a 60-day window to dispute BNPL reporting errors under the Fair Credit Reporting Act (FCRA), the same timeline as other credit accounts.
-This cuts both ways: on-time BNPL payments can build credit, but missed payments will now appear on credit reports.

-Key Takeaway: As of 2026, BNPL lenders must resolve disputes within 90 days and report payment data to all three credit bureaus under new CFPB rules — meaning BNPL activity now directly affects your credit score in ways it previously did not.
+Key Takeaway: BNPL lenders must resolve disputes within 90 days and report payment data to all three credit bureaus under new CFPB rules, meaning BNPL activity now directly affects your credit score in ways it previously did not.

 What Are the New FTC Junk Fee Rules and How Do They Affect Borrowers?

 Violations carry civil penalties of up to $50,000 per violation per day under the FTC Act enforcement framework.
-For borrowers, this means any fee not listed in the original loan disclosure is now legally challengeable.
+Any fee not listed in the original loan disclosure is now legally challengeable.
 Lenders who bury processing charges in fine print or add “account maintenance” fees after signing are directly in scope.

-This rule is especially relevant for payday lenders and short-term installment loan providers, who have historically relied on fee stacking.
+This rule is especially relevant for payday lenders and short-term installment loan providers, who have historically relied on fee stacking to generate revenue that does not appear in the advertised rate.
 If you want to understand what lenders are legally prohibited from doing during the application process itself, see our guide on what lenders are not allowed to ask you during a loan application.

 Key Takeaway: The FTC’s Junk Fees Rule, effective January 2026, makes any undisclosed loan fee legally contestable and exposes lenders to penalties of up to $50,000 per day.
-Review your loan disclosures carefully — any fee not listed at origination may be recoverable.
+Review your loan disclosures carefully, because any fee not listed at origination may be recoverable.

 What Changed in Debt Collection Law in 2026?